Pockets of resistance continue, though Peshmerga clearly have taken Sinjar, a CNN correspondent says

 Operation Inherent Resolve said coalition aircraft have conducted more than 250 airstrikes across northern Iraq in the last month.
 The strikes have reportedly destroyed ISIS fighting positions, command and control facilities, weapon storage facilities, improvised explosive device factories and staging areas.

 According to a Pentagon spokesman, U.S. troops were in the field, calling in airstrikes from positions in the Sinjar area.

 Speaking to CNN’s Fareed Zakaria earlier this week, U.S. Secretary of State John Kerry explained the U.S. strategy.

 “President Obama, at the very beginning, said we’re going to degrade and defeat ISIL,” Kerry said, using an alternate acronym for ISIS.
 “We’re going to stabilize the countries in the region – Jordan, Lebanon, work with Turkey – and we are going to seek a political settlement,” he said.
 “That is exactly the strategy today and it is working – to a degree – not as fast as we would like, perhaps, but we are making gains.”

 With the operation to retake the town looming, some 5,000 Yazidi fighters were mobilized under the command of the Kurdish Peshmerga.
-Most were farmers; a very few had military experience.
+Most are farmers; a very few have military experience.

 The Yazidis are one of the world’s smallest and oldest monotheistic religious minorities.
 Their religion is considered a pre-Islamic sect that draws from Christianity, Judaism and the ancient monotheistic religion of Zoroastrianism.
 In ISIS’ eyes, they’re infidels.